Hantao-Ye/Electrical-Systems/README.md

 # ElectricalSystems
-This repository is a place where you can find personal ideas when learning Electical Systems
+This repository is a place where you can find my personal ideas and review guideline about Electrical Systems.